diegoquintanav/dlt-tutorial/slides/EN_slides.md

 - `dlt` breaks some of these principles in the documentation (seems to be a LLMWare trend tbh) -->
 - **In the face of ambiguity, refuse the temptation to guess**
   - Configuration are portrayed as strings (Seems to be in line with llmware trends)
   - CLI does not help to reason about pipeline state.
-It _show_ things but it does not _explain_ them.
+It _shows_ things but it does not _explain_ them.
 - **There should be one-- and preferably only one --obvious way to do it**
   - Docs don't seem to agree in how something can be done: API style is different across examples, full imports and namespaces are missing, etc.

+---

+## Getting started

+- We are starting with a simple example that loads data from a generator into a `duckdb` database
+- We will evolve this example into a more complex one, as we cover more features
+- We will use `postgres` as a target at some point, to show how to configure credentials
+- We will use `devcontainer` to launch a reproducible environment
+- Go to the repository
+- Follow the instructions in the README to set up the environment

 ---